 Estimated Cost: $50 to $700

-Stick vacuums area easily transported to different areas of the home with their cordless design.
-They’re significantly lighter and take up less space than upright vacuums—meaning they’re easier to carry for floor to floor in a multi-level home.
-Stick vacuums need to be emptied more often but area ideal for light soiling in high traffic areas that are vacuumed multiple times each week.
+Stick vacuums are easily transported to different areas of the home with their cordless design.
+They’re significantly lighter and take up less space than upright vacuums—meaning they’re easier to carry from floor to floor in a multi-level home.
+Stick vacuums need to be emptied more often but are ideal for light soiling in high-traffic areas that are vacuumed multiple times each week.

 Stick vacuums may not include brush or suction adjustment options if you’re looking for customization.
 But they typically do come with a handheld attachment for drapes, upholstery, blinds, and other small areas like car interiors.